 Trust the Hip Replacement Expert

 Because of the extent and complexity of the conditions involved, Orthopedic oncology + advanced reconstruction is a unique field with very few specialists, and Dr. Daniel C. Allison has become one of the most sought-after experts in the United States.
 His training and experience in the treatment of complex pelvic and extremity disorders have made him exceptionally skilled at handling non-oncologic bone and joint conditions such as osteoarthritis, trauma, degenerative joint disease, congenital deformity, and revision joint replacement.
-And with a treatment philosophy that puts patient care above everything else, Dr. Allison is committed to providing world-class comprehensive care in Los Angeles.
+And with a treatment philosophy that puts patient care above everything else, Dr. Allison is committed to providing world-class comprehensive care in Los Angeles to adults and children needing hip replacements.